Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Proofs of main results and consequences

 \subsubsection{$M$-objects in a model category}

-There are several ways to generalize these approximated model structures.
-An important one is to replace the ground category $\sS$ (or $\tT$) by a more general model category $\frC$, so that for a group $G$, the fixed point model structures on $G\frC:=[G,\frC]$ exists.
-A sufficient condition for existence of the fixed point model structures on $G\frC$ is given in \cite[Proposition 2.6]{stephan}.
-Let $M$ be a monoid and $(\cZ,\cY)$ be given as in Section \ref{sect:homcatmtop}.
-Suppose that fixed point model structures exist on $G(N)\frC$ for every $N\in\cZ$.
-Since $\frC$ is bi-complete, so do $M\frC$ and $G(M)\frC$.
-Moreover, the full-subcategory of $M\frC$ spanned by functors $X:M\to \frC$ that send every morphism to automorphism is again equivalent to $G(M)\frC$.
-This subcategory is reflective and coreflective due to bi-completeness of $\frC$.
-Hence, if the model structure on $\frC$ is accessible (e.g., combinatorial), then we can use Lemma \ref{lem:coref} to transfer model structures on $N\frC$ for each $N\in \cZ$, analogues to Lemmas \ref{lem:z=m} and \ref{lem:z=m2}.
-To generalize Theorem \ref{thm:Rmodel} (Theorem \ref{thm:Lmodel}) on $M\frC$, it is enough to assume the right (left) adjoint to $q^*:G(N)\frC\to N\frC$, $\Res^M_N$ and $\Delta_\cZ$ preserve underlying fibrant (cofibrant) replacements and path space objects (cylinder objects).
+An important generalization of our model structure is to replace the ground category by a more general model category $\frC$, so that for a group $G$, the fixed point model structures on $G\frC:=[G,\frC]$ exists.
+A sufficient condition for existence of the fixed point model structures on $G\frC$ is given in \cite[Prop.
+2.6]{stephan}.
+For $M$ and $(\cX,\cY)$ as in Section \ref{sect:model-structures-on-m-spaces}, suppose that fixed point model structures exist on $G(N)\frC$ for every $N\in\cX$.
+Since $\frC$ is bicomplete, so are $M\frC$ and $G(M)\frC$.
+Thus, the right adjoint $\rnv{N}$ to the restriction $q^*_N:G(N)\frC\to N\frC$ exists.
+To generalize Theorem \ref{thm:Rmodel} on $M\frC$, it is enough to assume right adjoints to $q^*_N:G(N)\frC\to N\frC$ for all $N\in \cX$, $\Res^M_N$ and $\Delta_\cX$ preserve underlying fibrant replacements and path space objects.
+If the model structure on $\frC$ is not accessible but just cofibrantly generated, we also need to show that $q^*_N$ preserves smallness relative to cofibrations.
+The Quillen equivalence between $(\cX,\cY)$-model structure and induced orbit diagrams with projective model structure exists if (1) we have lemmas analogous to Lemma \ref{lem:rinv-preserve-pushouts} and Lemma \ref{lem:rinv-is-relatively-small} for $M\frC$ and (2) whenever $X$ is the domain or codomain of a generating (acyclic) cofibration in $\frC$, we have the existence of a natural isomorphism $(\rinv{K}{\Res^M_K(M\times_N q^*_N(G(N)/H))})^Q\otimes X \cong (\rinv{K}{\Res^M_K(M\times_N q^*_N(G(N)/H))}\otimes X)^Q$ for every $(N,H)$ and $(K,Q)$ in $\cO_{(\cX,\cY)}$.
+Under these conditions, the proof of the generalizations proceed similar to the proof of Theorem \ref{thm:Rmodel}.